 Choosing the Right Container for Each Crop

-One of the most common reasons beginner vegetable gardens fail has nothing to do with watering or sunlight.
+The most common reason beginner vegetable gardens fail has nothing to do with watering or sunlight.
 It comes down to container choice.
-A plant that cannot spread its roots will not grow well, regardless of how carefully it is tended.
+A plant that cannot spread its roots will not thrive, no matter how carefully you tend it.

 Container Size Guide by Crop Type